 A prominent couple from Superior Township, Milton and Kittie Geer, built a trendy home in Superior Township in 1884.
 Milton was the grandson of pioneer Esek Pray; Kittie was the daughter of pioneer Henry Kimmel, who had proposed the name “Superior” for the township.
 Their brick Italianate-style house had many refined features to communicate how their family had succeeded.
 Their home still stands at 8605 West Ann Arbor Road, and is a Washtenaw County Local Historic District.

 Like many Michiganders who descended from the pioneers, Milton & Kittie Geer were stylish in both life and in death.
-They are buried in Ypsilanti’s Highland Cemetery, which was the peak of fashionability in the late 19th century and boasted a lavish stone chapel with a genuine Tiffany stained glass window.
-Local historian James Mann leads multiple cemetery tours throughout the year to tell stories of the cemetery and its occupants, while demonstrating the natural beauty of this “garden-style” resting place.
+They are buried in Ypsilanti’s Highland Cemetery, which was the peak of fashionability in the late 19th century and boasted a lavish stone chapel with a genuine Tiffany stained-glass window.
+Take a stroll through the cemetery and enjoy the natural beauty of this “garden-style” resting place.